ChumingWen/improved-garbanzo/proposal.md

 class Graph:
     Attributes: list of users
     Functions: calculate distance for each user

+Class Main:
+   Main.java
+   main class of our design.

 Name each interface or class and briefly describe its function or purpose. see 4 and 5.